-AEMO received feedback on the approach taken to estimate the variable O&M costs in the 2017/18 Energy Price Limits review from stakeholders, including the ERA.
+AEMO received feedback on the approach taken to estimate the variable O&M costs in the 2017/18 Energy Price Limits review from stakeholders, including the ERA and the Secretariat of the ERA.
 AEMO has reviewed the feedback and addressed as follows:

-- Maintenance Cycle Length: It was recommended AEMO undertake an investigation into the maintenance status of the highest-cost generator and actual position of relevant units within their maintenance cycle by seeking information from the asset owner.
+- Maintenance Cycle Length: It was recommended by the ERA that AEMO undertake an investigation into the maintenance status of the highest-cost generator and actual position of relevant units within their maintenance cycle by seeking information from the asset owner.
 It was expected this would inform whether the units might be near the end of their life and whether no further expensive maintenance operations would be undertaken, independent of the occurrence of an incremental start. - AEMO has contacted the asset owner of the impacted facilities and has been advised no additional information on maintenance status can be provided at this time. - Jacobs has undertaken a comprehensive analysis on the maintenance requirements and cycle of the impacted units and presented this in Appendix F.

-18 While the aero-derivative gas turbine has higher frequency of shorter runs it should also be pointed out that it has longer average run time per start than the industrial type gas turbine.
+19 While the aero-derivative gas turbine has higher frequency of shorter runs it should also be pointed out that it has longer average run time per start than the industrial type gas turbine.
 This probably reflects bilateral energy contract obligations and higher efficiency than for the industrial turbines.